-The emotional factor
+The emotional factor of chronic illnesses

-Proper diet and nutrition
+Proper diet and nutrition to fight chronic illnesses

-- For 15 days, you will want to take 3 to 4 cups daily of some sort of purifying infusion (dandelion, milk thistle, edible burdock, salix alba or white widow, natural analgesics, etc.)
+- For 15 days, you will want to take 3 to 4 cups of some sort of purifying infusion (dandelion, milk thistle, edible burdock, salix alba or white widow, natural analgesics, etc.)

-In addition, we recommend eating foods such as wheat germ, honey, oats, and noni or Indian mulberry.
+In addition, we recommend eating foods such as wheat germ, honey, oats and noni or Indian mulberry.